Dear colleagues and friends,

 - DEVELOPING UBIQUITOUS COMPUTING DEVICES Prof. Albrecht Schmidt, University of Stuttgart, Germany

-- URBAN RESOURCE NETWORKS Prof. Malcolm McCullough, University… Continue reading
+- URBAN RESOURCE NETWORKS Prof. Malcolm McCullough, University of Michigan,… Continue reading

 Saul Greenberg presented the opening keynote at PerDis2013, the second international symposium on pervasive displays, held at Google in Mountain View, US.